stakater-archive/StakaterCloudDocs-Archived/content/sre/secrets/vault.md

   Users only have read permission.
   The path is `managed-addons/*`.
 * Tenant specific secrets.
+  A `KV` v2 secret engine is enabled on `TENANT_NAME/kv` path in default.
+Even though users delete that path, it is created automatically so please don't remove that.
-  Users can create/delete/update/read secrets on the `TENANT_NAME/*` path.
+  Users can enable/disable secret engines on `TENANT_NAME/*` paths and create/delete/update/read secrets in them.

 Users can manage secrets via vault UI or vault CLI.